ethanski22/LinkedInLearningCourses/README.md

 I started the learning path: Getting Started with AI and Machine Learning

-Currently on: Machine Learnin Foundations: Linear Algebra
+Currently on: Deep Learning: Getting Started